 Bernadette has worked at the University of Adelaide for a number of years and her research focus is in the area of tort law in general with a specific focus on medical law and ethics.
 Her current research focus sits at the nexus of ethics and the law in the context of medical treatment, with a particular emphasis on consent to medical treatment.
 Bernadette is currently a CI on an Australian Research Council Linkage Grant: 'On the Cutting edge: promoting best practice in surgical innovation' and is considering aspects of regulation and consent to innovative surgery.
 Her previous major grant was Australian Research Council Discovery Grant (along with other members of the Ethics Centre) entitled: 'Consent in the void: moral, legal and community values in decisions about human biological donations.'

-Bernadette recently completed her Ph.D which challenged the existing legal framework around 'consent' to medical treatment (commonly referred to as informed consent).
+Bernadette's Ph.D challenged the existing legal framework around 'consent' to medical treatment (commonly referred to as informed consent).
 The thesis is entitled: Informed Choice not Informed Consent: Towards a meaningful consideration of pre-treatment advice).

 Bernadette is an Associate Editor of the Journal of Bioethical Inquiry (JBI) and Secretary of the Australasian Association of Bioethics and Health Law (AABHL).

 B.A., Dip Ed, LLB (Hons), Ph.D

 Medical Law (with a particular emphasis on consent), bioethics and Tort Law